Published 2026-04-13 ยท 13 min readยทUpdated Apr 15, 2026

 The Strategic Verdict

 For investors: The stock trades near its 52-week high ($908 vs $985 high).
-With Q1 earnings tomorrow, the risk/reward depends on whether Solomon's "megadeal renaissance" thesis survives tariff headwinds.
+The Q1 2026 results confirm Solomon's "megadeal renaissance" thesis is playing out (advisory +89%), but the FICC miss signals trading normalization risk.
 Watch M&A pipeline commentary and equities trading sustainability.

 Generate a professional AI-powered SWOT analysis for any company or topic in seconds.